Carvykti

 Serious Side Effects

-- Cytokine Release Syndrome (CRS).
-Tell your caregivers right away if you have signs or symptoms of fever, chills, trouble breathing, severe vomiting or diarrhea, tremors, shaking, fast or irregular heartbeats, feeling light-headed, or feeling very tired.
-Your caregivers will have medication (tocilizumab and corticosteroids) available to quickly treat CRS if it occurs.
+A serious side effect of ciltacabtagene autoleucel is called cytokine release syndrome (CRS).
+Tell your caregivers right away if you have signs of this condition: fever, chills, trouble breathing, severe vomiting or diarrhea, tremors, shaking, fast or irregular heartbeats, feeling light-headed, or feeling very tired.
+Your caregivers will have medication available to quickly treat CRS if it occurs.

 Patients should be closely monitored for any adverse reactions.
 Contact a healthcare provider immediately if experiencing severe side effects.